 VHD is an highly infectious viral disease that attacks the internal organs of rabbits, particularly the liver.
 Most rabbits infected by VHD typically die within 24 hours due to massive haemorrhaging of one or more internal organs.
 It is spread through direct contact and can also potentially be spread through the air and on clothing, hay and hutches.
 Infected rabbits may have any of the following symptoms: fever, loss of appetite, foamy discharge from the nostrils, lethargy, muscle spasms, and bleeding from one or more orifices.
 However, in many cases no symptoms are evident until death.

 Recently a new variant of VHD (VHD2) has been causing sudden death in rabbits in the UK.
 It is difficult to know how widespread the disease is as wild rabbits die out of sight in their burrows and owners don’t often report cases to their vet.
-The standard vaccine against VHD1 does not protect against this new strain so we are now stocking Filavac, a French vaccine that protects against both VHD1 and VHD2.
-Rabbits can be vaccinated from 10 weeks of age and immunity lasts 6 to 12 months.
-The vaccine has to be given 2 weeks or more after the regular Myxomatosis and VHD1 vaccination.
+We now stock the most up-to-date vaccine that protects against myxomatosis and well as VHD1 and VHD2 all in a single injection.
+This means fewer trips to the vets, which can only be a good thing!
+We recommend that this vaccine is given from 8 weeks of age with annual boosters.

 Blowflies are attracted to rabbits kept in unhygienic conditions and those who are prone to messy bottoms due to obesity or poor diet.
 Blowflies lay eggs on the hindquarters which then hatch into maggots and feed on the rabbit’s skin.
 Fly strike can be prevented by regular hutch cleaning, ensuring the rabbit is clean and by treating with Rearguard every 8 – 10 weeks during the warmer months.
 If you wash your rabbit please keep it indoors until it is fully dry and keep a look out for blowflies.